 In 2021-27, this operational coordination will be followed-up considering that innovation has always been a popular topic in interregional cooperation.
 At a strategic level, Interreg Europe 2021-27 contribution to smart specialisation could be regarded as a space for experimentation, learning and generation of good practice in smart specialisation strategies that can serve broader purposes.
 In addition, the interregional policy learning process helps to build capacities for S3 implementation and to exploit synergies between S3/ERDF and other EU Funds, including Horizon Europe and in particular its European Innovation Ecosystems Work Programme.
 Interreg Europe projects can complement Horizon Europe priorities such as the missions and partnerships.

-The complementarities to the Territorial Agenda 2030
+The complementarities with the Territorial Agenda 2030

 A balanced development of the European territory, and a future for all places, by enabling equal opportunities for citizens and enterprises, wherever they are located is at the heart of the Territorial Agenda 2030.
 With Interreg Europe being part of Cohesion Policy with the aim to reduce disparities between European regions and being the only Interreg programme that provides cross-European policy learning the complementarities are quite obvious.
 On project level, especially under the Interreg specific objective “a better cooperation governance” and under the thematic fields related to “A Europe closer to citizens” the exchange of good practices, capacity building and policy learning on integrated territorial strategies will contribute to the implementation of the Territorial Agenda 2030.
 At the same time Interreg Europe can on programme level assure awareness of the territorial settings of project partnerships and such reinforce cooperation and solidarity as well as reduce inequalities between better‐off places and those with less prosperous future perspectives.